git-bug/git-bug/doc/model.md

 ![ordered operations](operations.png)

-To get the final state of an entity, we apply these `Operation`s in the correct order on an empty state, to compute ("compile") our view.
+To get the final state of an entity, we apply these `Operation`s in the correct order on an empty state, to compute (aka "compile") our view.

 ## Entities are stored in git objects